RClueX/AppSec_QnA/Cross-Site Scripting.md

 ---
 ---

-`X-XSS-Protection directives#`
+**X-XSS-Protection directives#**

-A 0 value disables the XSS Filter, as seen below.
+`X-XSS-Protection: 0;`- 0 value disables the XSS Filter, as seen below.

-`X-XSS-Protection: 0;`
-A 1 value enables the XSS Filter.
+`X-XSS-Protection: 1;` -  1 value enables the XSS Filter.
 If a cross-site scripting attack is detected, in order to stop the attack, the browser will sanitize the page.

-`X-XSS-Protection: 1;`
-A 1; mode=block value enables the XSS Filter.
+`X-XSS-Protection: 1; mode=block`- mode=block value enables the XSS Filter.
 Rather than sanitize the page, when an XSS attack is detected, the browser will prevent rendering of the page.

-`X-XSS-Protection: 1; mode=block`